craue/TwigExtensionsBundle/README.md

 ## DecorateEmptyValueExtension

-Provides an enhanced "default" filter to decorate empty values with a placeholder which can be even an HTML entity.
+Provides an enhanced "default" filter to decorate empty values with a placeholder which can even be HTML.

-Usually, if you want to use HTML, e.g. "&mdash;", as value for the default filter in an HTML Twig template you have to do cumbersome
+Usually, if you want to use HTML, e.g. the HTML entity "&mdash;", as value for the default filter in an HTML Twig template you have to do cumbersome

 	{{ somevalue | e | default('&mdash;') | raw }}